 An efficient air conditioning system will reduce moisture in your home.
 Cold air can hold less moisture, so your AC will remove moisture from the air it circulates.
 If your AC is running and the air still feels humid, call an HVAC professional for help.

-Pay special attention to the rooms in your home that have more natural moisture such as your bathroom, kitchen, and laundry room.
-Make sure to run exhaust fans to pull moist air from inside, especially in the summer.
+Pay special attention to the rooms in your home that have more natural moisture, such as your bathroom, kitchen, and laundry room.
+Make sure to run exhaust fans to pull moist air from the inside, especially in the summer.
 Check your dryer vent to make sure it’s sending warm, damp air outdoors.

-Windows and Storm Doors
+Windows and storm doors

 While these have a greater effect in the winter, new windows and doors can improve your home’s energy efficiency in any season.
 During cold months, double-pane windows are particularly helpful in reducing the effects of cold air on interior surfaces.